keithalewis/math/opm.md

 The One‑Period Model is the most naive framework for rigorously representing a financial market over a single period of time.
-It ignores crucial features of actual markets.
-It assumes there is no bid/ask spread, instruments can be bought or sold in any amount with no effect on the price, and has nothing whatsoever to say about taking counterparty risk into consideration.
+It ignores crucial features of actual markets: tt assumes there is no bid/ask spread, instruments can be bought or sold in any amount with no effect on the price, and has nothing whatsoever to say about taking counterparty risk into consideration.

-The model defines the initial prices of tradeable instruments and their terminal cash flows contingent on the realized outcome.
+The model defines the initial vector of prices of tradable instruments and their terminal prices contingent on the realized outcome.
 If there are no arbitrage opportunities available then prices are subject to a geometric constraint determined by the final prices.